-A 10.1 m (33 ft) fixed offsetable or a 10.1 m to 17.07 m (33 ft to 56 ft) folding offsetable swingaway boom extension is provided to obtain additional boom reach.
+A 10.1 m (33 ft) fixed offsetable or a 33 to 56 ft (10.1 to 17.07 m) folding offsetable swingaway boom extension is provided to obtain additional boom reach.
 Optional inserts are available for additional reach.

-The bi-fold boom extension mounts directly to the boom nose utilizing a four point attachment.
+The Bi-fold boom extension mounts directly to the boom nose utilizing a four point attachment.
 In addition, the bi-fold extension base section and/or fly section can be stowed on the right side of the boom base section.